Rance (series): Rance X: Showdown

 The conclusion of the Rance series, it was released on 23 February 2018.
 The war amongst the Fiends of the Monster Realm has ended, and they now invade the human realm, to their east.
 Rance leads the combined forces of all humanity to battle the attacking Fiends.
 It is known to have the largest video game script ever written.
+The work was originally planned as a trilogy, but the third part was canceled during development, and only the first two were released.
 An official English translation by MangaGamer is in progress, though a release date has not yet been confirmed.